$25 Billion Market, One Company Grabbing the Biggest Share

 For the On-Call SRE: Infrastructure and APM

-If you're the person who gets paged at 2 AM, this is what matters.
-The Datadog agent (version 7.x, approximately 80MB footprint) installs as a DaemonSet in Kubernetes and starts shipping metrics within about 90 seconds.
-In our environment, it auto-discovered all 30 services, their container metadata, Kubernetes labels, and host-level metrics without any manual configuration beyond the initial Helm chart values.
+If you're the person who gets paged at 2 AM, this section is for you.
+Datadog's agent (version 7.x, about 80MB) drops in as a DaemonSet on Kubernetes and starts shipping metrics within roughly 90 seconds.
+No hand-holding required -- in our environment it auto-discovered all 30 services, picked up container metadata, Kubernetes labels, host-level stats.
+We didn't configure anything beyond the initial Helm chart values.
+Just worked.

 For the DevOps Engineer: Dashboards and Alerting

-The dashboard builder supports 25+ widget types and handles time series, heat maps, distributions, top lists, scatter plots, tables, query values, and change graphs.
-Template variables let you build a single dashboard that filters by environment, service, cluster, or any custom tag.
-We built an infrastructure overview dashboard with 18 widgets in about 45 minutes.
-The drag-and-drop interface is responsive, and the query language, while it takes a day or two to internalize, is flexible enough for most aggregation needs.
+Dashboard builder has 25+ widget types: time series, heat maps, distributions, top lists, scatter plots, tables, query values, change graphs.
+You can build one dashboard and have it filter by environment, service, cluster, or any custom tag using template variables.
+We put together an infrastructure overview with 18 widgets in about 45 minutes.
+Drag-and-drop felt snappy, and their query language -- takes maybe a day or two to get comfortable with -- covers most aggregation scenarios you'd care about.

-Alerting is where Datadog shows its depth.
-Beyond basic threshold monitors ("alert if CPU > 90% for 5 minutes"), the platform supports anomaly detection monitors that use seasonal decomposition to identify unusual patterns without manual thresholds, forecast monitors that predict whether a metric will cross a threshold in the future, composite monitors that combine multiple conditions ("alert only if error rate > 5% AND deployment occurred in the last 30 minutes"), and SLO monitors that track error budgets and alert when you're burning through your budget faster than expected.
+Alerting is where things get interesting.
+Sure, there's the standard "alert if CPU > 90% for 5 minutes" stuff.
+But beyond that?
+Anomaly detection monitors that use seasonal decomposition to catch weirdness without you setting manual thresholds.
+Forecast monitors that predict when a metric will cross a line in the future.
+Composite monitors combining conditions like "error rate > 5% AND a deployment happened in the last 30 minutes."
+SLO monitors watching your error budget and yelling when you're burning through it too fast.
+Lots of knobs to turn, and most of them are genuinely useful rather than marketing checkboxes.

-During testing, Watchdog -- the AI anomaly detection system -- identified an unexpected memory growth pattern in one service 40 minutes before it would have triggered our manual alert threshold.
-It correlated the anomaly with a deployment event from 3 hours earlier and surfaced the connection in the Watchdog feed.
-We would have found it eventually.
-But "eventually" during an on-call shift is not the same as "40 minutes early with context."
+Watchdog -- their AI anomaly detection -- actually impressed us during testing.
+It flagged a memory growth pattern in one service a full 40 minutes before our manual threshold would have fired.
+Even connected it to a deployment event from 3 hours earlier and showed the correlation in the Watchdog feed.
+Would we have found it on our own?
+Eventually, probably.
+But "eventually" during an on-call shift is a very different thing than "40 minutes early with context already attached."

 For the Engineering Manager: Visibility and Cost

-Here's what our 50-host, 30-service deployment cost during the evaluation period, annualized:
+Here's what we actually paid for our 50-host, 30-service deployment, annualized:

 | Module | Unit Price | Our Usage | Monthly Cost |